Lauren LoGiudice: Comedian

 LoGiudice wrote “Queens Girl,” an autobiographical solo show.
 LoGiudice toured the play in New York, San Francisco, Portland and New Orleans.
 Stockholm Pride invited LoGiudice to perform Queens Girl in their cultural festival.
 The production was noted by Backstage.

 LoGiudice formed a production company with Kelsy Chauvin called Over/Under Productions and produced three short films: Bridal Party (premiered at the Gotham Screen Film Festival), Yes and No, and Reality Check, as well as the web series Ciao Grandma.

 LoGiudice then created her second solo play, Garbo Dreams, about Greta Garbo's life and last days.
 The site-specific piece played in NYC, including Stage Left Studio, Casa Belvedere and Galerie St. George.
 The Red Room performances with Michael Arenella were given mention in The New York Times.

 LoGiudice worked with designer Britta Uschkamp and Amber Rima on a photographic exploration of Garbo's life and together they collaborated with Polly Dawson and Sol Tamargo of DelSol Photography for an experimental underwater photography project in Playa del Carmen, Mexico.

 LoGiudice began making public appearances in the character of Greta Garbo, otherwise known as Ms. G, hosting the Top Corporate Allies for Diversity Gala in NYC.

-Using the cynical, apathetic comedy of Garbo's persona, LoGiudice wrote several humorous pieces, published across the web, including McSweeney's.
+Using the cynical, apathetic comedy of Garbo's persona, LoGiudice wrote several humorous pieces, one of which was published by McSweeney's.

 LoGiudice debuted over 15 sketch comedy characters on her YouTube channel, including Principal Mary Poppins.
 She created an interactive web video project called “Yule Log with Friends.”
 It also showed at the High 5 Gallery.
 Reviews said, “While you watch the characters go about their lives you’ll see the influences from Sacha Baron Cohen and Tracey Ullman.”